Don't Forget Plumbing Grounding: The Importance of Electrical Safety in Your Residence

 FAQ

-What is plumbing grounding?
+What is the term plumbing grounding?

 What is the significance of plumbing grounding?

-What are the requirements for the grounding of plumbing systems?
+What are the requirements for grounding in plumbing systems?

-The National Electrical Code (NEC) gives guidelines on grounding plumbing systems, including using grounding electrodes as well as conductors.
+The National Electrical Code (NEC) provides guidelines for grounding in plumbing systems that include using grounding electrodes as well as conductors.

 What are common problems with plumbing grounding?